The Radio Chick: Broadcasting history

 Leslie has also been hired as a public speaker, speaking to executives, women's groups and college students on a variety of topics.
 Recent engagements have included Morgan Stanley, Eisner LLP, Panasonic, The Women's Financial Group.

 Gold broadcast at Shovio's Talk Back TV, a revolutionary technology in broadcasting.
 Gold guest hosts on Fox News Radio and appears as a commentator from time to time on the Fox News Channel.
 Gold lives in New York City with rock drummer Carmine Appice.

-The Radiochick Corporation has been awarded the rights to stage The Gong Show Live in venues throughout the U.S., the first being August 12, 2010 at B.B.
-King's Blues Club in NYC.
-The Gong Show Live is in residence at The Cutting Room in NYC.